Bread Dad

 • Using all purpose flour instead of bread flour (if bread flour is called for in the recipe).
 Breads made with all purpose flour breads (versus breads made with bread flour) tend to be denser breads because all purpose flour has less gluten than bread flour.
 Gluten helps trap the CO2 bubbles put out by the yeast.
 More gluten means more trapped bubbles (which equals an “airier” less dense bread).

-• Recipe is too “small” for your bread machine.
-For example, trying to make a 1 lb loaf in a bread machine that makes only 1.5 lb and 2 lb loaves.
+• The recipe is too “small” for your bread machine.
+For example, trying to make a 1 lb loaf in a bread machine that makes 1.5 lb and 2 lb loaves.
 The 1 lb ingredients will be spread over a wider than expected area and thus the loaf will be very short and overly crusty.

 • Using the wrong bread machine setting.
 Different settings have different time lengths for mixing, kneading & baking.
 Use the settings called for in the recipe.
 The wrong setting may give the dough too little time to rise (so the dough rises less than expected).